-Maytag® Commercial Laundry pushes the boundaries of product testing
+Maytag® Commercial Laundry narrows in on product testing

 Reliability, as those in commercial laundry are keenly aware of, is a critical element when it comes to evaluating commercial products.
-With heavy-duty loads and long life cycles, a washer or dryer’s ability to withstand the extraordinary demands placed on them is paramount.
+With heavy-duty loads and continual cycles and usage, a washer or dryer’s ability to withstand the extraordinary demands placed on them is paramount.
 And from a design and manufacturing perspective, ensuring that reliability is built into each machine entails that advanced technologies and innovations are being utilized throughout the entire research process and product development.

-He explains it’s these exacting processes that let Maytag make claims like, “designed and tested to run 15,000 cycles,” for their MHN33 washer.
+He explains it’s these processes that help Maytag make claims like, “the DuraCore Drive System is designed and tested to run 15,000 cycles,*” for their MHN33 washer.
 “The MHN33 is such a prize story for our engineers,” DeJong said, “and they’re still testing it to learn and grow from its success rate.”

-Right now, in the confines of a Maytag® Commercial Laundry testing lab, several MHN33 machines have run more than 30,000 cycles without a drive system failure.
-With a washer’s drive system being one of the most difficult and expensive components to service – DeJong firmly believes that this machine’s reliability is giving Maytag Commercial customers confidence in the brand like never before.
+With a washer’s drive system being one of the most difficult and expensive components to service, DeJong firmly believes that this machine’s reliability will help give Maytag® Commercial Laundry customers confidence in the brand.
 “We had an expectation to make a great drive system,” he said, “and we ended up making something spectacular.”

-The MHN33 along with the MAT20, are recent products from Maytag Commercial that have only been available for the last couple of years.
+The MHN33 and MAT20 are recent products from Maytag® Commercial Laundry that have only been available for the last couple of years.
 In addition to their reliable drives and durable construction, engineers have designed these machines to be more aesthetically pleasing and user-friendly.
 “We’ve added more cycle options, improved spin-out performances to be more consistent, and provided more flexible, revenue-generating controls,” DeJong explained.
 “And on the MHN33, we’ve made incremental enhancements to the accelerometer and pump routine that have had a tremendous impact on our cycle accuracies and overall drive system performance.”